Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ![step 1 image](./img/step_1.png)

-  Step 2: Add the other attributes
+  Step 2: Add more attributes
   ---
 let establish all entities with their names and properties